MicrosoftEdge/WebView2Samples/WebView2APISample/README.md

 ![alt text](documentation/Screenshots/Sample-App-WebMessaging-Screenshot.PNG)

 #### 9. ScenarioAddRemoteObject.cpp and ScenarioAddRemoteObject.html
 This component is created when you select the Scenario/Remote Objects menu item.
-It demonstrates communication between the native app and the HTML webpage by means of remote object injection.
-The interface of the remote object is declared in RemoteObjectSample.idl, and the object itself is implemented in RemoteObjectSampleImpl.cpp.
+It demonstrates communication between the native app and the HTML webpage by means of host object injection.
+The interface of the host object is declared in HostObjectSample.idl, and the object itself is implemented in HostObjectSampleImpl.cpp.

 ## Key Functions
 The section below briefly explains some of the key functions in the Sample App.